Ethical Principles and Publication Policy

 Plagiarism Policy

 İntentionally or not, plagiarism means breaching of research ethics.
-Publishing a piece of work having similar or the same content with other studies without citing them is an ethical misconduct as well as being an offense against law.
-The editorial board has the rights to act in accordance with COPE’s rules and regulations in case of any claim related to a manuscript having plagiarism, referencing manipulation and/or data forgery.
+Publishing a piece of work with similar or the same content with other studies without citing them is an ethical misconduct as well as an offense against law.
+The editorial board has the rights to act in accordance with COPE’s rules and regulations in case of any claim related to a manuscript having plagiarism, referencing manipulation, and/or data forgery.
 The authors are required to send their plagiarism reports to info@pedagogicalperspective.com when they submit their manuscripts to PedPer.
-The manuscripts having correspondences with other studies over 20% will be sent back to their authors without the initiation of the peer-review policy.
+The manuscripts having correspondences with other studies exceeding 20% will be sent back to their authors without the initiation of the peer-review policy.
 The authors may submit their manuscripts after ensuring that the correspondence report of their respective manuscripts shows less than 20% similarity.

 Misconduct of Scientific Research and Publication Ethics

-• Distortion: Distorting, spoiling or corrupting research records or data; Claiming that some tools or materials have been used in the research that are not actually been utilised for the study.
+• Distortion: Distorting, spoiling or corrupting research records or data; Claiming that some tools or materials have been used in the research that are not actually been used for the study.
 Altering, distorting or shaping the research results to fit in the interests of those persons or institutions supporting the research;

 • Duplication: Using the same research data in more than one piece of work;

-• Undeserved authorship: Indicating those persons as authors who did not actively contributed to the production of the manuscript or not indicating the ones that actually contributed to the study in question.
+• Undeserved authorship: Indicating those persons as authors who did not actively contribute to the production of the manuscript or not indicating the ones that actually contributed to the study in question.
 Changing the order of the author names inappropriately and unnecessarily;

-• Citing those dissertations/theses or papers that have not yet been submitted or published;
+• Citing those dissertations, theses or papers that have not yet been submitted or published;

 • Not following the ethical rules and regulations and/or not obtaining the necessary permissions before conducting a research involving human and/or animal subjects.
-Not respecting patients’ rights, giving harm to animals’ health and ecological balance;
+Not respecting patients’ rights, causing harm to animals’ health and ecological balance;

 • The misuse or abuse of resources, places, means and tools have been provided/allocated for the research;